JustinRobbins7/CSCI-8420-Team-1/Project-Proposal.md

 * Compliance with GDPR guidelines of Europe

 ## 2. Motivation
 Our team inspected a handful of open source projects, and we ended up deciding to work with Liberapay because it met our goals.
 We wanted a project that was interesting, active, popular, and comprised of components that we can build security requirements around.
-Liberapay currently has about 477 contributors, which indicated to us that it was both active and popular.
+Liberapay has a large development team of contributors, which indicated to us that it was both active and popular.
 As addressed in some of the other sections in this project proposal, Liberapay is a platform that facilitates donations to organizations.
 Liberapay consists of components that are exposed in some fashion to the internet, network, or other systems providing a place to look for security flaws.
 The nature of this project will allow us to build some interesting security requirements and perhaps find some security concerns as well.

 ## 3. Project Description
 Liberapay is a non-profit organization that enables individuals to support the people who build free software and spread free knowledge by donating toward their work.
 As an organization, Liberapay provides an accessible web platform where people can donate money recurrently to various teams, organizations, and individuals and crowdfund workable incomes for these creators to accomplish their work.
 Liberapay’s users are composed of both donors and creators, and all processing payments are currently supported through Stripe and PayPal.

 As an open-source software project, Liberapay has a well-established codebase that is currently maintained by a large development team of 477 contributors with 17,280 commits made to the project.
 The source code for this project is primarily written in Python, but the codebase also uses other programming languages such as SQL, HTML, JavaScript, Shell Script, Make, XML, and CSS.
-Since Liberapay was launched 5 years ago, this project has generated a high amount of user activity and reported the following statistics as of September 9th, 2020:
+Since Liberapay was launched 5 years ago, this project has generated a high amount of user activity and reported the following statistics as of [September 9th, 2020](https://en.liberapay.com/about/stats):
 - 32,988 Open individual and organization accounts currently exist on Liberapay
 - 5,144 Active users gave/received money within Liberapay for the latest week
 - The sum of active donations for the latest week was $6,941
 - The sum of donor charges processed for the latest week was $6,930

 ## 4. License and Contribution Policies
 The Liberapay project has very lax licensing and contribution policies.
 The project is listed with the CC0 Creative Commons License, which allows the code to be used wherever and has little to no protections for the project.
 This will allow us to examine and contribute to the project freely.
-The license has allowed the project to be extremely free with regards to the contributors that help develop the project, with over 1000 issues and over 900 pull requests.
-The project has no official contributor agreement or processes.
-The primary way that individuals contribute to the project is by raising issues and submitting pull requests that are approved by a smaller core of developers.
+The license has allowed the project to be extremely free with regards to the contributors that help develop the project, with over 1,000 issues and over 900 pull requests.
+Although the project has no official contributor agreement or processes, the primary way that individuals contribute to the project is by raising issues and submitting pull requests that are approved by a smaller core of developers.
 Other than developer oversight, no restrictions are made to submit issues and pull requests.

 ## 5. Summary of Software Security History
 In this section, we highlight the software security history of Liberapay.
 The history can be divided into three main categories: Vulnerabilities, Security-Related Engineering Decisions, and Added/Removed Changes.